 In 2010, Prof. Zachmann became a Visiting Professor with the Nanyang Technological University, Singapore.
 From 2009 through 2014, he also served on the board of experts of the "Innovationsallianz Virtuelle Techniken (IA VT)", which was established by the German Ministry for Education and Research (BMBF) within its IKT 2020 framework.

-Dr. Zachmann's research interests include geometric algorithms for computer graphics, in particular collision detection and related topics (such as proximity computations), massively-parallel algorithms on the GPU (such as sorting on the GPU, and collision detection on the GPU), virtual prototyping, in particular virtual assembly simulation, virtual reality in general, computer vision based hand tracking, dedicated hardware for collision detection, algorithms in haptics and force-feedback, immersive user interaction, immersive visualization, virtual cities, and others.
+Dr. Zachmann's research interests include geometric algorithms for computer graphics, in particular proximity computations and 3D acceleration data structures, massively-parallel algorithms on the GPU, virtual medical simulation, virtual twins, and virtual prototyping, algorithms in haptics and force-feedback, immersive 3D user interaction, immersive visualization, and others.

 Zachmann has published many papers at international conferences in areas like collision detection, virtual prototyping, intuitive interaction, mesh processing, and camera-based hand tracking.
 He has also served on numerous program committees, as a reviewer for journals, conferences, and publishers, and as a referee for many PhDs, both national and international.